Uzair-Waseem-390/Uzair-Waseem-390/README.md

 **The problem:** Pakistani educational institutions run on spreadsheets, WhatsApp groups, and manual registers.

-**The system:** A full multi-tenant SaaS platform with real institutional logic.
+**The system:** A full multi tenant SaaS platform with real institutional logic.
 Real finance workflows.
 Not a CRUD demo.

 ```
 Multi-Branch School Network